Tomnowell/tomnowell.github.io/_posts/cybersec/THM/AdvancedSplunk/2023-12-09-THM-Splunk-Setting-Up-A-SOC-Lab.md

 **Q2: What is the default port on which Splunk configures the forwarder?**

-*This is also stated as a part of the setup procedure and we already set it as a listen port within splunk.*
+*Hint: This is also stated as a part of the setup procedure and we already set it as a listen port within splunk.*

 <details>
   <summary>Spoiler warning: Answer</summary>